 Gratuity – While your all-inclusive trip covers most tips and gratuities for group activities, your scheduled leisure days you may want to tip your waiter/waitress, server, tour guide, etc. A 10% gratuity is customary in Argentina.

 Attire – We will be doing lots of walking, site-seeing and traveling on our adventure together!
 We recommend nice, comfortable attire.
 We will enjoy a few dressy dinners out, so be sure to pack a couple nice evening outfits (although by no means do these need to be fancy).
-We will also enjoy a Harvest Experience in the vineyards; pack confortable, loose fitting clothes that you do not mind potentially getting dirty and the appropriate footwear for walking in the rocky soils of the vineyards.
 Temperatures during the day are warm to hot, and the evenings and nights tend to be cool and breezy.
 We recommend bringing layers for warmth and a windbreaker in the case of rainy weather.
+Note: if you are taking the Northwest Tour, we will enjoy a Harvest Experience in the vineyards; so pack comfortable, loose fitting clothes that you do not mind potentially getting dirty and the appropriate footwear for walking in the rocky soils of the vineyards

 Lotion, Sunscreen & Chapstick – These three items will be your best friends!
-When we are in Northwest Argentina, we will be in desert landscape and high elevation much of the time and you will need to keep your hands, face and lips moisturized and protected from the sun, arid/dry climate and wind.
+When we are at the foothills of the Andes mountains in Argentina, we will be in desert landscape and high elevation much of the time and you will need to keep your hands, face and lips moisturized and protected from the sun, arid/dry climate and wind.